 As an active leader in the struggle for Chicano Studies, Aragon was a leading voice in the 1975 Chicano Studies walkout, a strike in which 41 Chicano/a faculty and staff resigned from their positions at the University of Washington, to protest the university’s consistent lack of support of the Chicano Studies program.
 Aragon also used her position within the university to take a stance on the condition of farm workers’ rights, assisted in the community takeover of El Centro de la Raza, and helped to recruit and retain Chicano/a students at the University of Washington.

 A few organizations that Aragon has been a part of outside of the University of Washington are Washington State Governor's Advisory Committee on Mexican American Affairs, El Centro de la Raza, Mexican American Legal Defense and Educational Fund, Equal Opportunity for Spanish Speaking Americans, the Chicano Education Association, and Active Mexicanos Economic Development Center.
 Aragon now works at Evergreen University in Olympia, Washington, where she serves as the academic dean of their Extended Education Program.

 Theresa Aragon shared her memories in an interview with Maria Quintana and Oscar Rosales Castaneda, January 26, 2009, in her office at Evergreen State College.
-To the right are streaming-video excerpts of the interview.
 Video editing by Maria Quintana.